inyong37/Study/VI. Language/readme.md

 ### [IntelliJ IDEA](https://www.jetbrains.com/idea/)

+### Paid?
+Oracle JDK vs OpenJDK
+Commercial version JDK is Oracle JDK and open source based JDK is OpenJDK.
+Oracle JDK has some pulgin used to pay, from Sun Microsystems

 ## [Python](https://www.python.org/)
 Python is a programming language that lets you work quickly and integrate systems more effectively.[6]
 ```